Northern World War 2 Association

 Our axis groups portray….

-An elite Division within the regular German army they served almost exclusively on the Russian front and are depicted in the form of 1./ Kompanie, complete with Sd.Kfz.
-251 Auf-C half-track they portray German Soldiers on the Eastern Front during the late war period from1943-45
+An elite Division within the regular German army, they served almost exclusively on the Russian front this groups impression is of the front-line combat soldiers of the Eastern front complete with Sd.Kfz.
+251 Auf-C half-track.

 the first paratroopers to be committed in large-scale airborne operations.
 They came to be known as the “green devils” by the Allied forces they fought against.

 Motorised Field Police unit for the 21st Panzer division whose job included keeping order among the German troops.

 Originally part of Rommels Afrikakorps, this group portrays a later incarnation that was stationed in France.
 On D-Day they were thrown into action against the allies, the only Panzer unit to do so on the 1st day of the attack, June 6th 1944.

 Portrayed by Kampfgruppe „Topf“ LHG.
 Panzergrenadier-Division „Feldherrnhalle“ formed in southern France in 1943 fought on the Eastern Front while the 18./ Volksgrenadier-Division was formed in Denmark in 1944 saw ation on the Western Front where during the Ardennes offensive it inflicted on the the worst defeat suffered by U.S. forces in the European Theatre on the 106th US Infantry Div.